idemeum/docs-idemeum/docs-source/overview/privacy.md

-# idemeum makes digital identity private :lock:
+# We Make Digital Identity Private

 Here at idemeum we made user data privacy and security part of our DNA.
 That is why we designed and built **Privacy-aware Identity Management Architecture**.
 This is our secret sauce that allows you to offer your users identity privacy and data protection with modern security controls.